How do you navigate office politics efficiently?

-I’ve worked as a leader in different settings and, truth to be told, it can be quite taxing to have people come up to you all day with problems.
-It’s part of the job, of course, but I can’t stress how awesome it is to have a co-worker come up to you and say, “The job is now done.”
+I’ve worked as a leader in different settings, and it can be pretty taxing to have people come up to you all day with problems.
+It’s part of the job, of course, but I can’t stress how awesome it is to have a coworker come up to you and say, “The job is now done.”

 Oh, the happiness!

-“The job is done” might be the most beautiful phrase in all of the business.
-And the kicker is that anyone who makes a habit of delivering this particular piece of news will rarely have a problem with office politics.
+“The job is done” might be the most beautiful phrase in the business.
+And the kicker is that anyone who makes a habit of delivering this particular news will rarely have a problem with office politics.
 1If the job is indeed done, of course.
-The only caveat is that you must deliver this piece of news face-to-face and one-to-one.
+The only caveat is that you must deliver this news face-to-face and one-to-one.
 That’s just the way this works..

 6. Work the Floor Daily

-No matter how much work’s on your plate, you should always leave your desk and work the floor at least once a day.
+No matter how much work’s on your plate, you should always leave your desk and work the floor at least once daily.

-Let go of your ego and your personal endeavors for a few minutes and take an interest in other people.
+Let go of your ego and your endeavours for a few minutes and take an interest in other people.

 Now, some will jump at the opportunity to take advantage of your attentiveness by trying to use you as a sounding board for complaints and criticism.

-If you make a habit of steering such conversations back to a positive focus, you will take the wind out most bitter people quickly.
+If you habitually steer such conversations back to a positive focus, you will quickly take the wind out of most bitter people.

 7. Use Dog Psychology

-Dogs have a tendency not to process negative feedback very well. in terms of enforcing change, your chances might be better if you decide to play the long game using only a) praise and b) absence of praise.
+Dogs have a tendency not to process negative feedback very well.
+In enforcing change, your chances might be better if you play the long game using only a) praise and b) absence of praise.

-By making sure to praise your coworkers often, your colleagues will start to expect that positive feedback from you.
+By praising your coworkers often, your colleagues will start to expect that positive feedback from you.
 You should therefore be generous with praise.

 The trick here, of course, is to hold back on that praise for any behaviours you don’t condone.
-The absence of praise in this context is likely to have a greater effect than direct negative feedback delivered verbally.
-2My personal principle is that I only deliver direct negative feedback to someone in a professional setting if I’m paid specifically to do just that.
+The absence of praise in this context is likely to have a more significant effect than verbal direct negative feedback.
+2My principle is that I only deliver direct negative feedback to someone in a professional setting if I’m explicitly paid to do just that.